franciscozorrilla/microbial_community_genomics/README.md

 There are three main components in this repo:

-1. a [basic introduction to python](./introduction_to_python.ipynb) including variables, statements and basic plotting for dataframes.
+1. [Basic introduction to python](./introduction_to_python.ipynb) including variables, statements and basic plotting for dataframes.
-2. a [main jupyter notebook](./hands_on_genome_mining.ipynb) with self-contained code to run the different analyses.
+2. [Main jupyter notebook](./hands_on_genome_mining.ipynb) with self-contained code to run the different analyses.
-3. a [data folder](./data) with basic example files to avoid large computation.
+3. [Data folder](./data) with basic example files to avoid large computation.

 ## 📚 Suggested references